NebulaServices/3kh0/README.md

 Thank you to all of these amazing people for helping work on this project!
 [![Contrib](https://contrib.rocks/image?repo=3kh0/website-v4#)](https://github.com/3kh0/website-v4/graphs/contributors)
-> There are more contributors but they are listed on the website
+> There are more contributors but they are listed on the website!

 ## Contributing